 However, fake animal and processed plant foods and oils can be fattening and harmful to your health, even more so than animal foods.
 And it is easy to gain weight on a vegan diet if you don’t know what to eat.

-But no worries, to keep you trim and fit, we’ve devised 3 simple and easy fixes to help you from gaining weight on a plant-based diet.
+But no worries, we’ve devised 3 simple and easy fixes to help you from gaining weight on a plant-based diet.

 #1: Avoid Most Soy-Based Mock Meat Products

 Most fake soy meats you see on the shelf contain GMO soy and isolated soy protein, which is associated with diseases such as osteoporosis and kidney stones, and can potentially promote cancer and accelerate aging.

 A lot of the mock soy products also contain refined starches, fillers, are high in sodium, and are highly processed.

 Non-GMO, traditional soy products like tofu, tempeh and edamame can boost your health, and give you protein and micronutrients.

 If you really crave a faux burger, make your own!

 #2: Go High Carb